rserota/wad/README.md

 bell.stop()
 ```

 Behind the scenes, Wad sends an XMLHttpRequest to the source URL, so you will need a server running to respond to the request.
 You can't simply test it with local files, like you can with an HTML &lt;audio> tag.
+If you need direct access to the actual audio buffer, you can access it at `bell.decodedBuffer`.

 You can also create oscillators using the same syntax, by specifying 'sine', 'square', 'sawtooth', or 'triangle' as the source.